AnnaWysocki/cvsem/README.md

 folds.
 CV is based on the discrepancy between test sample covariance matrix and the model implied matrix from the training data.
 The discrepancy among sample and implied matrix is defined in `discrepancyMetric`.
-Currently two discrepancy metrics are available:
+Currently three discrepancy metrics are available:
+`KL-Distance`, Generalized Least Squares `GLS`, and Frobenius Distance `FD`.
 Here we use `KL-Divergence`.

 ``` r
 fit <- cvsem( x = example_data, Models = models, k = 10, discrepancyMetric = "KL-Divergence")